-If notification is not received the absence will be treated as truancy. - Acceptable reasons for absence include illness or serious family circumstances, such as a bereavement. - If students frequently miss school without an explanation provided, the school will contact the student's parents/caregivers to request a meeting and to discuss ways to support the student's attendance.
-If unexplained absences persist, a formal letter will be sent to parents/caregivers and external agencies may be contacted to follow up on the reason for absences
+- If your child arrives late and does not sign in via the correct avenues it is highly likely they will be marked absent, and you will receive a text message/email.
+Please phone:09 477 9009 ext878 or email: studentcentre@lbc.school.nz - If notification is not received the absence will be treated as truancy - Acceptable reasons for absence include illness or serious family circumstances, such as a bereavement. - If students frequently miss school without an explanation provided, the school will contact the student's parents/caregivers to request a meeting and to discuss ways to support the student's attendance.
+If unexplained absences persist, a formal letter will be sent to parents/caregivers and external agencies may be contacted to follow up on the reason for absences.